Learn, Earn, & Win

 Office Depot grants support projects focused on any of their strategic priorities: giving children tools to succeed in school and in life, building the capacity of non-profit organizations, and helping communities prepare for disasters.
-The grant period for 2013 is now closed.
-Check back in May 2014.
+Accepting applications NOW!

 CVS Grants (up to $5000)

 CVS grants support academic enrichment programs focused on wellness at public schools.
-The deadline for 2013 is now past.
-Check back in fall 2014.
 CVS also offers a Gift Card for a Fundraiser - $100 See this link.

-The final set of Next Generation Science Standards has now been publically released.
+The final set of Next Generation Science Standards has now been publicly released.
 Massachusetts will determine what level of adoption to take.
 View the standards.